theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/amazon-redshift.md

 - Run a running instance and valid credentials.
 - Your client computer has to be authorized to access the cluster.
 - For establishing a connection to Amazon Redshift a suitable database driver is required.
-- Download and install the 64 bit Amazon Redshift ODBC driver from the official [website](https://docs.aws.amazon.com/redshift/latest/mgmt/install-odbc-driver-windows.html).
+- Download and install the x64 Redshift ODBC driver version 2.x from the official [website](https://docs.aws.amazon.com/redshift/latest/mgmt/odbc20-install-config-win.html).

 {: .box-note }
 **Note:** If the driver is missing the connection test will fail.